GeotrekCE/Geotrek-admin/docs/usage/sensitivity.rst

 .. note::
     The sensitivity module was developed as part of the Biodiv'Sports project to provide a central platform for sensitive areas.

-    The official address of the GeoTrek instance of the BiodivSports project is: https://biodiv-sports.fr, and is the base url for the following API URLs.
+    The official address of the Geotrek instance of the BiodivSports project is: https://biodiv-sports.fr, and is the base url for the following API URLs.

 .. _Import: